FACed-Off/week-4-node-http-server/README.md

 >We then call our createServer method from the http module which evaluates to a new server object, this server object is then assigned to the constant "server"

+>We can then call server object methods from our server constant, these methods are [here](https://www.w3schools.com/nodejs/obj_http_server.asp)

 ## HTTP Servers

 A HTTP server is software that understands URLs and the HTTP protocol for viewing webpages in the browser